Uganda

 C3.
 5r black

 All known examples of these stamps are cancelled with the Coat of Arms cancel of the British Vice Consul in the Uganda Protectorate and the adjoining territories.
-There are various constate plate varieties on this issue.
+There are various constant plate varieties on this issue.

 C1.
 8a black